Estimating population size using the network scale up method: Results

 \section{Results}

 We estimated all the models using Markov chain Monte Carlo (MCMC).
-For all models, $\mu$ and $\sigma$ were sampled from using closed form Gibbs steps while we used random walk Metropolis steps with normal proposals for all the other parameters.
-Derivations of all Gibbs and Metropolis steps are included in the Appendix.
+For all models, $\mu$ and $\sigma$ were sampled from using closed-form Gibbs steps while we used random walk Metropolis steps with normal proposals for all the other parameters.
+Derivations of all Gibbs and Metropolis steps are included in the \hyperref[app]{Appendix}.
 When possible, we used scale-up estimates as starting points for the parameters.

 The MCMC algorithms were implemented using the methodology described in \citet{raftery1996implementing}, using an initial chain to estimate the conditional posterior standard deviation of each parameter given the other parameters, and then using 2.3 times this value as the standard deviation in the normal proposal.
-We used the Raftery-Lewis diagnostic to determine the number of iterations needed for the MCMC.
-In general, our chains behaved well, converging in less than 30,000 iterations.
+We used the Raftery--Lewis diagnostic to determine the number of iterations needed for the MCMC.
+In general, our chains behaved well, converging in less than 30{,}000 iterations.
 Our combined model, though, required over 150,000 iterations.
-We also checked the Gelman-Rubin diagnostic on all models on the Curitiba data set, discussed below \citep{gelman1992inference}.
-For $N_K$, our population size of interest, the Gelman-Rubin diagnostic was close to 1 in all models.
-For the other parameters, the Gelman-Rubin diagnostic was under 1.015 in the random degree, barrier, and transmission models and under 1.1 for 99.5\% of 10,416 parameters in the combined model.
+We also checked the Gelman--Rubin diagnostic on all models on the Curitiba data set, discussed below [\citet{gelman1992inference}].
+For $N_K$, our population size of interest, the Gelman--Rubin diagnostic was close to 1 in all models.
+For the other parameters, the Gelman--Rubin diagnostic was under 1.015 in the random degree, barrier and transmission models and under 1.1 for 99.5\% of the 10{,}416 parameters in the combined model.

 One difficulty in verifying NSUM estimation results is that we do not know the true size of hard-to-reach subpopulations.
 Thus, we first ran several simulations to verify the need for and improvement from our models that adjust for biases when present.
-We tested our models on data containing no bias, barrier effects, and transmission bias for three types of simulations and we report the results in Section \ref{sec:sim.results}.
-Secondly, we computed back estimates on the data from \citet{mccarty2001comparing}, or estimates of known subpopulations to be compared to the true size, to assess the efficacy of our models, detailed in Section \ref{sec:mccarty.back}.
-Lastly, in Section \ref{sec:curitiba} we give results from estimating all our models on data from the Curitiba study \citep{salganik2011assessing,salganik2011game}.
+We tested our models on data containing no bias, barrier effects and transmission bias for three types of simulations and we report the results in Section~\ref{secsim.results}.
+Second, we computed back estimates on the data from \citet{mccarty2001comparing}, or estimates of known subpopulations to be compared to the true size, to assess the efficacy of our models, detailed in Section~\ref{secmccarty.back}.
+Last, in Section~\ref{seccuritiba} we give results from estimating all our models on data from the Curitiba study [\citeauthor{salganik2011assessing} (\citeyear{salganik2011assessing,salganik2011game})].